 Important Information About This Trip

-This trip is perfect for those interested primarily in photography and wolves, as we will spend ample time with local wildlife photographers and focus five full days on looking for wolves in the northern part of the park where they are most often seen.
-Travelers must understand that even though to date we have had a 100 percent wolf-sighting rate on our trips, these are very secretive animals and they may or may not come within close range.
+This trip is perfect for those interested primarily in wolves and wildlife photography, as we will spend ample time with local wildlife photographers and focus five full days on looking for wolves in the northern part of Yellowstone park where they are most often seen.
+Travelers must understand that even though to date we have a 100-percent track record for wolf sightings on our trips, these are very elusive animals and they may or may not come within close range.
 Much of our wolf viewing is done through spotting scopes to allow the wolves to go about their normal behavior.

 Getting There & Getting Home

 You will be met at the airport on Day 1 and transferred to the hotel to meet your group for a 6 pm orientation dinner.
 You are free to depart anytime on the final day.
 We can best serve you if our Natural Habitat Adventures Travel Desk makes your reservations, as our staff is intimately familiar with the special requirements of this program and can arrange the most efficient travel.
 Please call us at 800-543-8917.
 Note that while we offer you the best possible rates available to us on airfare and additional nights' accommodations, you may find special web rates or better fares online.